PikaProtocol/PikaTradingBot/README.md

 ### Partial SDK
 For bundle-size savvy developers, you can construct a lightweight version of the SDK and bring only the functions you need.

-e.g. for only getting rates and allowances:
+e.g. for only getting position:

 ```js
 const {